spaghettifunk/terraform-aws-druid/README.md

 If you are able to see all the services in the Druid UI it means that your cluster is ready to be used.

+### Affinity and AntiAffinity

+In this module, we followed what the [production documentation](https://druid.apache.org/docs/latest/tutorials/cluster.html) explains.
+The location/colocation of the services are done by associating the nodes according to the `master`, `data` and `query` services.

 ## Postsgres

 If you want to deploy Postgres without using different values for Database name, user and password, mind that you need to keep the same `namespace` as the druid resources.
 Those values are defined in a configmap and you cannot share configmaps across namespaces.